Bhutan Alternative Dispute Resolution Centre

 And accordingly Bhutan Alternative Dispute Resolution Centre (Bhutan ADRC) was establish and started functioning from 15th May 2018....

 Keep Updated about BADRC

-The Centre is pleased to announce the selection interview result for the post of...
+The Bhutan ADR Centre is pleased to announce the following: As per section 15(7)...

 “Arbitration agreement” means an agreement in writing between the parties to submit to arbitration all or certain disputes which have arisen or which may arise between them in respect of a defined legal relationship,...